Open the door to a New Life with...

 New research is showing additional evidence supporting the “disconnection syndrome” theory and suggesting that the connections can be “restored or rebooted”.

-Part of that research was the discovery that a 50-year-old medication commonly used for anesthesia was been found to have some very remarkable “side effects”.
+Part of that research was the discovery that a 50-year-old medication commonly used for anesthesia had been found to have some very remarkable “side effects”.
 Researchers were astonished when they found that following the intravenous administration of ketamine, they saw a rapid “reconnection” of the brain network.
-More than that, they discovered that following the treatment, brand new nerve connections began to develop almost immediately.
+More than that, they discovered that following the treatment, brand-new nerve connections began to develop almost immediately.